Jakobimatrix/efficient_cpp/basics/std.md

 [root](../README.md) / [Basics](basics.md) / std.md
 # std
 ## #include &lt;algorithm&gt;
-Ever found yourself writeing the 1000st. for loop over an array/vector/list/map performing a very simple operation?
+Ever found yourself writing the 1000st. for loop over an array/vector/list/map performing a very simple operation?
 **It is very likely that there already is a suitable algorithm in the [algorithm header](https://en.cppreference.com/w/cpp/algorithm)!**

 ## emplace_back